estelle/csstdg/animation.md

 The trick is to use steps() to change the background position so that each frame is a view of a separate image within the sprite.
 Instead of sliding in the background image from the left, the steps() timing function will pop in the background image in the number of steps we declared.

 We declare our animation to simply be a change in the background position.
-While the image is 1232px, we move the background image from the top left (0px from the top and 0px from the left), to the left, allowing for one extra frame's width, since steps() doesn't show either the 0% mark or the 100% keyframe depending on the direction keyterm used.
+While the image is 1232px, we move the background image from the top left (0px from the top and 0px from the left), to the left, allowing for one extra frame's width, since steps() won't show either the 0% mark or the 100% keyframe depending on the direction keyterm used.

 XXXXXXXXXXXXXXX

+    .dancer {
+        height: 100px;
+        width: 56px;
+        background-image: url(../images/dancer.png);
+    }

 to the Our keyframe animation simply moves the background  In our CSS, we start out with a width and height assigned to our div which match the dimensions of a single frame of our animation, and set the background image to the sprite we created.